SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Introduction

-\textbf{Motivation.} In SplitNN, the server has control over the parameter updates being propagated back to each client model.
-This creates a new attack vector, that has already been exploited in an attack proposed by Pasquini et al. \cite{pasquini_unleashing_2021}, for a malicious server trying to infer the clients' private data.
-By contrast, this attack vector does not exist in federated learning, since the clients can trivially check if their model is aligned with their goals by calculating its accuracy.
-The same process is not possible in split learning, since the adversary can train a legitimate model on the side using the clients' intermediate outputs, and use that model for a performance measure.
-In fact, any such detection protocol that expects cooperation from the server is doomed to failure through the server's use of a legitimate surrogate model as described.
+\textbf{The Problem.} In SplitNN, the server has control over what the client models learn since it propagates the parameter updates back to the clients.
+This creates a new attack vector we call \textit{training-hijacking}, that has already been exploited in an attack (Pasquini et al., CCS '21) \cite{pasquini_unleashing_2021}, for a malicious server trying to obtain the clients' private data.\footnote{By contrast, this attack vector does not exist in federated learning, since the clients can trivially check if their model is aligned with their goals by calculating its accuracy.
+Running the same detection method is not possible in split learning since the server can train a legitimate model on the side using the clients' intermediate outputs (i.e. follow the protocol) and use that model for an accuracy test.} In the attack, the server discards the original classification task and leads a client towards outputting values in such a way that it is as easy as possible for the server to obtain back the original inputs from the intermediate values.
+This is a serious potential violation of the clients' data privacy, but if the clients can detect early in the training process that the server is launching an attack, they can halt training and leave the attacker empty-handed.

-\textbf{Contributions.} Our main contribution in this paper is SplitGuard, a protocol by which a SplitNN client can detect, without expecting cooperation from the server, if its local model is being hijacked.
-To the best of our knowledge, SplitGuard is the first attempt at detecting training-hijacking attacks against split learning clients.
-To achieve our goal, we utilize the observation that if a client's local model is learning the intended task, then it should behave in a drastically different way when the task is reversed (i.e. when success in the original task implies failure in the new task).
-We demonstrate using three commonly used benchmark datasets (MNIST \cite{lecun2010mnist}, Fashion-MNIST \cite{xiao2017/online}, and CIFAR10 \cite{Krizhevsky09learningmultiple}) that SplitGuard effectively detects and mitigates the only training-hijacking attack proposed so far \cite{pasquini_unleashing_2021}.
-We further argue that it is generalizable to any such training-hijacking attack.
+\textbf{Our Solution.} In this paper we propose SplitGuard, a protocol by which a SplitNN client can detect, without expecting cooperation from the server, if its local model is being hijacked.
+To the best of our knowledge, SplitGuard is the first attempt at detecting training-hijacking attacks.
+Our starting point is the observation that if a client's local model is learning the intended classification task, then it should behave in a drastically different way when the task is reversed (i.e. when success in the original task implies failure in the new task).
+In classification, this reversal means trying to learn a training batch with random label values.
+We demonstrate through various experiments (using the MNIST \cite{lecun2010mnist}, Fashion-MNIST \cite{xiao2017/online}, and CIFAR10/100 \cite{Krizhevsky09learningmultiple} datasets) that the emergence of this discrepancy precedes the server being able to extract useful information, effectively giving the clients the upper hand against the attackers.

-In the rest of the paper, we first provide the necessary background on DNNs and SplitNN, and explain some of the related work.
-We then describe SplitGuard, experimentally evaluate it, and discuss certain points pertaining to its use.
-We conclude by providing an outline of possible future work related to SplitGuard.